simonsfoundation/mountainlab_test2/doc/usersguide.md

 ## File I/O

 All matrices and arrays are stored in .mda file format.
-This is an *almost pure* binary format containing a minimalistic header containing information about the data storage type, number of dimensions, and dimension sizes.
+This is a binary format with a minimalistic header containing information about the data storage type, number of dimensions, and dimension sizes.
+The data is then stored in a simple raw binary format.
 More information on this file format is available [here](http://magland.github.io/html/2015-07-31-mda-format.html).

 In Matlab, MDA files may be read/written using the following functions:
 * readmda.m -- read array from file